andrewjwesson/news-sentiment-tracker/nst/training_and_validation/README.md

 # Training sentiment models on the Yelp 5-class review dataset
-The provided code performs training and validation for the Yelp 5-class review dataset.
+The provided code performs training and validation for the [Yelp 5-class review dataset](https://www.yelp.com/dataset).
+To generate the downsampled and stratified training/test data for this task, first download the yelp dataset from the official link.

 ## Approach 1: fastText